-This page has been created to give you all the information you need to prepare for your online interview.
-It is essential that you read all of the sections carefully.
+This page has been created to give you all the information that you will need for your interview process.

-- You should now have received an email from our Admissions Team with the date and time of your interview along with your individual Blackboard Collaborate link.
-If you do not think you have received this, please contact our Admissions Team [email protected]
+- You should now have received an email from our Admissions Team with the date and time of your interview.
+If you do not think you have received this, please contact our Admissions Team [email protected].

 - You need to confirm that you will be available for your interview by completing our interview reply form.

-- have read all the information on this preparation page and made a note of the items you need to have with you and any questions that you want to ask during your online interview.
+- have read all the information on this preparation page and made a note of the items you need to have with you and any questions that you want to ask during your in person interview.

 - have read the subject specific information below containing the details relating to your subject specialism.